eficode/robotframework-oxygen/DEVGUIDE.md

 python3 demoapp/server.py
 ```

+Demo server is up and running now.
+You can check if the demo application is running from your browser in http://localhost:7272/.
+Note to replace `7272` with the port number in case the demo application is running on a different port number.

 ### Running Locust with LocustHandler in Robot test

+Once we have installed the demo application, let's get back to the `locustenv` python virtual environment.
+If you have opened a new terminal for the previous step of installing the demo application you just need to go back to the old terminal where we were before installing the demo application.

-First we install Locust to our locustenv virtualenv:
+We will now install Locust load testing tool to our `locustenv` virtualenv:

 ```
 pip install locust
 ```

-Then we add `locustfile.py` file to `locustenv/locusthandler` folder which contains the commands for the performance test:
+Now we add `locustfile.py` file to `locustenv/locusthandler` folder which contains the commands for the performance test.
+Write the following code into  `locustfile.py`.

 ```
 from locust import HttpUser, task, between